prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware.md

 Look no further.
 We are here to tell you that if you use the above mining GPUs, you'll see a great return on your investment.

 ![Ethereum Mining ROI](/img/cryptocurrency/ethereum-profit.png "Ethereum Mining ROI")

+As you can see, the above graph shows the return on investment of the Radeon R9 295X2.
+As stated previously, you'll make $754.44 USD per card each year.
+If you invest in multiple cards, you will make even more passive income.

+## Benefits of Mining Ethereum

+Ethereum is projected to increase in value even more than it already has.
+Mining is a great way to generate passive income.

+Look at it this way:

+When you go to work, you get paid for the hours you put in.
+If you work for a few hours, you'll be paid for a few hours.

+However, with Ethereum mining, if you put in a few hours of work, you'll be paid indefinitely after that, even after you've stopped working.

+How does this work?

+That's the beauty of passive income.
+Once you set up your mining rig, you'll generate revenue all of the time, as long as you keep it on.